Welcome to Azores Island

 What makes the Azores a unique Erasmus+ destination?

-The Azores invite you to experience Erasmus+ in a setting like no other, where nature, culture, and education come together to create a truly enriching and unforgettable experience.
+The Azores invite you to experience Erasmus+ in a setting like no other, where nature, culture and education come together to create a truly enriching experience.

 A Little History